 As part of continuous professional development and documentation of learning, each

-student must meet with their faculty advisor once per term to discuss their professional
+student must meet with their faculty advisor twice per term to discuss their professional

 development and receive feedback on completed co-curricular activities.